OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 ### We don't know what we're talking about

 Terminology alone can be ambiguous.
 The same term may be used for completely unrelated or vaguely analogous structures.
 An insect femur and an mammalian femur are not evolutionarily or related or structurally similar.
 Biologists often like to use abbreviations to annotate data, but these can be extremely ambiguous.  [*Drosophila* biologists use DA1](https://www.ebi.ac.uk/ols/search?q=DA1&groupField=iri&start=0&ontology=fbbt) to refer to structures in the tracheal system, musculature and nervous system.
-Outside of *Drosophila* biology it is used to refer to a [rare disease](https://www.ebi.ac.uk/ols/ontologies/ordo/terms?iri=http%3A%2F%2Fwww.orpha.net%2FORDO%2FOrphanet_1146), [a neuron type](https://www.ebi.ac.uk/ols/ontologies/wbbt/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FWBbt_0004871) in *C.elegans*.
+Outside of *Drosophila* biology it is used to refer to many other things including a [rare disease](https://www.ebi.ac.uk/ols/ontologies/ordo/terms?iri=http%3A%2F%2Fwww.orpha.net%2FORDO%2FOrphanet_1146), and a [a neuron type](https://www.ebi.ac.uk/ols/ontologies/wbbt/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FWBbt_0004871) in *C.elegans*.

 Some extreme examples of this ambiguity come from terminological drift in fields with a long history.
 For example in the male genitalia of a gasteruptiid wasp, these 5 different structures here have each been labeled "paramere" by different people, each studying different hymenopteran lineages.
 How do we know what "paramere" means when it is referred to?